-- vehicles engaged in parking enforcement, such as ANPR vehicles, are marked clearly with appropriate livery or your business name, so that members of the public can see that you are the operator.
-Vehicles used only to transport parking enforcement staff do not need to be liveried. - your front-line operational staff wear a uniform and carry a photo-identity card that is visible and available for inspection by drivers - you deal with drivers and other members of the public in a professional way, avoiding using aggressive or threatening language. - 9.2 Within that context, we believe that drivers ought to: - accept that a landowner has the right to set out the terms on which drivers can enter their land - accept that an authorised operator has the right to manage the parking on a landowner's behalf - take reasonable steps to read the signs and any other appropriate information at a site - drive safely and act responsibly while using a private car park - act responsibly towards the staff managing a private car park - give you the opportunity to answer any questions - use the appeals procedures in an honest and fair way.
+- your operational vehicles are marked clearly with appropriate livery or your business name, so that members of the public can identify you as the operator - your front-line operational staff wear a uniform and carry a photo-identity card that is visible and available for inspection by drivers - you deal with drivers and other members of the public in a professional way, avoiding using aggressive or threatening language. - 9.2 Within that context, we believe that drivers ought to: - accept that a landowner has the right to set out the terms on which drivers can enter their land - accept that an authorised operator has the right to manage the parking on a landowner's behalf - take reasonable steps to read the signs and any other appropriate information at a site - drive safely and act responsibly while using a private car park - act responsibly towards the staff managing a private car park - give you the opportunity to answer any questions - use the appeals procedures in an honest and fair way. - 9.3 You must respect the needs of the emergency services to carry out their duties without your taking enforcement action against them.
+This means that you must not issue parking charge notices to:

-- 9.3 You must respect the needs of the emergency services to carry out their duties without your taking enforcement action against them.
-This means that you must not issue parking charge notices to: - liveried vehicles being used for operational fire, police or ambulance purposes - vehicles being used by a doctor or other health worker (such as a midwife or district nurse) who is on an emergency call at the address under control, and the vehicle is displaying a BMA badge or authorised Health Emergency badge.
+- liveried vehicles being used for operational fire, police or ambulance purposes - vehicles being used by a doctor or other health worker (such as a midwife or district nurse) who is on an emergency call at the address under control, and the vehicle is displaying a BMA badge or authorised Health Emergency badge.